 When it comes to use cases, quality exceeds quantity.
 Having just a few strong use cases will be more effective than deploying many use cases that have not been built properly for your business needs.
 The drivers that may help you determine which use cases to prioritize are outlined in Table 2 below.

-As we’ve mentioned earlier, some use cases are more valuable than others, depending on the size and nature of your organization.
+As we’ve mentioned earlier, some security use cases are more valuable than others, depending on the size and nature of your organization.
 At Sumo Logic, we concentrate on helping businesses set up their security analytics tool quickly and in accordance with the industry’s best practices.
-Prioritize SIEM monitoring for the following use cases and you’ll quickly see value from the solution.
+Prioritize SIEM monitoring for the following list of security use cases and you’ll quickly see value from the solution.

 - (Attempts to) compromise user credentials